 NOTE: See Part I, MO01; Part III, TU03 & Part IV, WE04

 NOTE: This series is intended to introduce the basics of good concrete practice to individuals who are new to the concrete industry.

 Credits: 3.0 hours AIA/CES LU|HSW, PDH, TCA, DBPR/CILB No. 0609386

 Auburn Twp, OH , United States

-Terry Holland, D.Eng, HMACI is a consulting engineer in the areas of concrete materials and concrete construction practices.
-Previously, he worked for a major admixture supplier and was responsible for technical support as well as troubleshooting problems …
+Terry Holland, D.Eng, HMACI is a consulting engineer in the areas of concrete materials and concrete construction practices with over thirty-five years’ experience.
+Previously, he worked for a major admixture supplier and was responsible for technical sup …